nchain-innovation/chain-gang/README.md

 Still to be agreed with nChain IP etc.

-(rust-sv and therefore chain-gang is licensed under the MIT license.)
+(Rust-sv is licensed under the MIT license.)
 See [here](LICENSE)